herzenschein/minimal-qml6-examples/qml6-contextproperty/readme.md

 # QML6 Context Property - Exporting only C++ functions to QML

-This is a minimum example to learn how to use [QQmlContext::setContextProperty](https://doc.qt.io/qt-6/qqmlcontext.html#setContextProperty).
+This is a minimal example to learn how to use [QQmlContext::setContextProperty](https://doc.qt.io/qt-6/qqmlcontext.html#setContextProperty).

 This project uses the new CMake API for Qt6.